About Pam George

 Articles written by Pam George

-Since President Donald Trump took office, local immigration attorneys have been busy. “[People] want to know what’s going on with some certainty,” says David W. Gearhart of St. Louis’ Lewis Rice.
+When President Donald Trump took office in January 2017, immigration attorneys were busy.
+“People wanted to know what was going on with some certainty,” says David W. Gearhart, an immigration lawyer at St. Louis’ Lewis Rice.
 Unfortunately, certainty is hard to come by.
-“If you’re a foreigner who needs a visa status to live in the U.S. right now, it’s a very unsettling world,” he says.
-In January, Trump signed an executive order banning travelers from seven mostly Muslim countries (Iran, Iraq, Libya, …
+“For foreigners who [needed] a visa status to live in the U.S., [it was] a very unsettling world,” he says.
+Policy Changes in January-March 2017: Executive Orders 13769 and 13780 In January 2017, Trump signed Executive …

 Navigating D.C.
 Gun Laws

-Washington D.C., says Mark MacDougall of Akin Gump Strauss Hauer & Feld, is “widely considered to have some of the strictest gun regulations in the U.S.” “Simply put, it’s against the law to carry a firearm in the District of Columbia,” says Bernie Grimm of The Law Office of Bernard Grimm.
+Washington, D.C. is “widely considered to have some of the strictest gun regulations in the U.S.” says Mark MacDougall of Akin Gump Strauss Hauer & Feld.
+“Simply put, it’s against the law to carry a firearm in the District of Columbia,” says Bernie Grimm of The Law Office of Bernard Grimm.
 D.C.’s stiff stance dates back to the Firearms Control Regulations Act of 1975, which banned residents from acquiring handguns and automatic and semiautomatic firearms.
-Owners who had …
+Owners who …

-What happens if you fail to pay your taxes?
+Tax season is never enjoyable.
+But what happens if you fail to pay your taxes?
 It’s not good.
-Michael S. Fried, of Fried & Rosefelt, has witnessed it many times.
+Attorney Michael S. Fried has witnessed it many times.
 Driven by sleepless nights, clients come to him to resolve unpaid tax return problems.
 “The quality of their life deteriorates when they put off solving the problem,” says Fried.
 “It doesn’t go away.”
-Not reporting income does more than affect your quality of life.
-“Any situation where someone has the intent to evade or cheat and acts in that …
+Tax Avoidance Is Illegal and Can Bring Serious Financial and Criminal Penalties Not reporting income does more than affect …

 Protecting Yourself Against Identity Theft in Washington, D.C.